 Effective Date 2026-03-07

-Specialties Affected Cardiac surgery, cardiothoracic surgery, heart failure programs
+Specialties Affected Cardiac surgery, cardiovascular surgery, cardiology

 CMS Partial Ventriculectomy Coverage Criteria and Medical Necessity Requirements 2026